Obtaining compensation after a commercial truck accident

 If you or a loved one was seriously hurt in a wreck with a large truck, the attorneys at Hunter & Everage can help.
 Our firm routinely assists individuals and their families in the Charlotte and Richmond metro areas as they seek damages after a traumatic accident.
 Call our Charlotte, North Carolina, office at 704-251-2945 or our Richmond, Virginia, office at 804-297-0838 to schedule your free consultation.

-Commercial trucks can also carry flammable cargo and other hazardous materials.
-When an accident happens, and these materials spill, explosions, fires and other hazards are possible.
+Commercial trucks can also carry flammable cargo.
+When an accident happens and these materials spill, explosions, fires and other hazards are possible.
 Because of these risks, commercial truck accidents are distinctly dangerous events.

 A truck accident can happen for many reasons.
 At our firm, we commonly find that collisions occur when truck drivers ignore safety laws, but other dangerous behaviors are often present.
 Some common causes of commercial truck accidents include: